aeria-org/aeria/README.md

 />

-Aeria is a secure backend framework.
+Aeria is a backend framework focused on security with cutting-edge features.

 ```typescript
 router.GET('/get-pets/(\w+)', (context) => {